b-kip/crowdfundApp/README.md

 # Crowdfund: A product crowdfunding page

-Crowdfund is an application used to crowdfund the Mastercraft Bamboo Monitor Riser by allowing users to make pledges on the product or products of their choice that will be eventually shipped to them once built.
+Crowdfund is a React application used to crowdfund for products.
+It allows customer to make pledge(s) on the product of their choice or donate cash to support the campaign.

+This instance of Crowdfund is crowdfunding for the Mastercraft Bamboo Monitor Riser.

 ## Overview

 The Mastercraft Bamboo Monitor Riser is a sturdy and stylish platform that elevates your screen to a more comfortable viewing height thus reducing neck and eye strain.
 The Mastercraft Bamboo Monitor Riser has 3 products; the Bamboo Stand, the Black Edition Stand and the Mahogany Special Edition.
 Willing backers can pledge on some or all of the available Monitor Risers.

 This project is a Frontend Mentor Challenge solution.

 ### Functionality and Features